matthajec/node-pw-generator-DEMO-ONLY/readme.md

 # Password Generator

 Don't use this.
-I'm not an expert and I know very little about cryptography.
+I'm not an expert and I know very little about cryptography and password security.
 There could very easily be errors in my code or implementation.

 This is a simple "battery staple horse" style password generator.
 You can put in the amount of words you want and it'll generate a password for you and tell you it's entropy.
 To use it, just pass an integer as the first argument when running the index.js script.